rust-lang/rustup/doc/user-guide/src/installation/windows.md

 [GCC toolchain].
-Which version of Rust you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Rust; for interop with GNU software built using the [MinGW/MSYS2 toolchain] use the GNU build.
+Which version of Rust you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Rust; for interop with GNU software built using the [MinGW/MSYS2 toolchain][MSYS2] use the GNU build.

 When targeting the MSVC ABI, Rust additionally requires an [installation of Visual Studio][msvc install] so `rustc` can use its linker and libraries.

-No additional software installation is necessary for basic use of the GNU build.
+When targeting the GNU ABI, no additional software is strictly required for basic use.
+However, many library crates will not be able to compile until the full [MSYS2] with MinGW has been installed.

 By default `rustup` on Windows configures Rust to target the MSVC ABI, that is a target triple of either `i686-pc-windows-msvc`, `x86_64-pc-windows-msvc`, or `aarch64-pc-windows-msvc`